 The largest recorded outbreak of EVD occurred in 2014.
 Starting in West Africa, many countries worldwide were affected by the outbreak, including the United States.
 Several U.S. citizens contracted Ebola, became symptomatic while in Africa, and were transported back to the United States for care.
 One individual died; the rest recovered and are now Ebola free.
 There have been no active U.S. cases of Ebola since 2014.
+More recently, an outbreak of Ebola (Sudan virus) was confirmed in western Uganda on Sept.
+20, 2022.
+The U.S. Centers for Disease Control and Prevention (CDC) provided support to the Ugandan Ministry of Health to control the outbreak.

 Symptoms may begin between 2 to 21 days after exposure to Ebola, but the average is 8 to 10 days.
 Infected individuals may have the following symptoms:

 When an infection occurs in humans, the virus can spread to others in several ways.
-Ebola spreads through direct contact (via broken skin or mucous membranes) with
+Ebola spreads through direct contact (via broken skin or mucous membranes) with:

 Ebola is not spread through air, water, or in general, food (except in cases where people eat wild animals).
+Similarly, there is no evidence that mosquitos or other insects can transmit Ebola virus.

 Ebola is not spread through casual contact, so the risk of an outbreak in the United States is very low.
 Healthcare providers treating Ebola patients, as well as family and friends in close contact with Ebola patients, are at the highest risk of getting sick because they may encounter infected blood or bodily fluids.
+Similarly, travelers to locations where Ebola is circulating are not at high risk of exposure unless they have cared for or been in close contact (within three feet) of someone sick with Ebola.

 Is there danger of Ebola spreading in Spokane County?

 Ebola does not naturally occur in the United States and there have been no active travel-related cases since 2014.
 Health officials, including those in Spokane County, know how to stop Ebola’s spread.
-Their methods include
+Their methods include:

 Is there danger of Ebola spreading widely in the United States?